 To grant access to an MCC as an advertiser, you need to:

-Once you’ve figured out who you want to grant access to and you’ve given them that access, you can always view what various users are doing using the AdWords change history tool.
-Once you know where to look, managing account access within AdWords is fairly straightforward, but it can trip up newer advertisers looking to accomplish something specific, and granting the right access level to the right people can really help in managing your campaigns.
+Once you’ve figured out who you want to grant access to and you’ve given them that access, you can always view what various users are doing using the Google Ads change history tool.
+Once you know where to look, managing account access within Google Ads is fairly straightforward, but it can trip up newer advertisers looking to accomplish something specific, and granting the right access level to the right people can really help in managing your campaigns.